-The portion of the site proposed for redevelopment under these applications is currently zoned $\bf D$ (Development) and $\bf PB1$ (Parkway Belt).
+The site is currently zoned D (Development) and PB1 (Parkway Belt).

 The D (Development) zone permits buildings or structures legally existing on the date of the passage of the By-law and the existing legal use of such building or structure.
 New buildings or structures and the enlargement or replacement of existing buildings and structures in not permitted.